KNB site fails to load on slow connection

 On a slow/lossy connection, we still need to load the page.
 Maybe upon timeout we try to load a page with lower resolution images?
 Or some other workaround the speed issue?

-#2 Updated by Lauren Walker about 8 years ago
+#2 Updated by Lauren Walker over 8 years ago

 - % Done changed from 0 to 50